gnosia93/eliminate-db-hotblock/readme.md

 ![infra](https://github.com/gnosia93/demo-cache/blob/master/document/infra-architecture.png)

-Port 80 is service endpoint for web user interface, in there you can add and select procuct, order information.
+Port 80 is service endpoint for both web user and json api.
-On the other hand, port 8080 is rest api endpoint to perform stress test with apache bench(AB).
+You can order certain product with using both web user interface and json api call.

-Under the ALB, there are two EC2 instnaces which contain react for ui and springboot for api.
+Under the ALB respectively, there are two EC2 instnaces which contain node.js web application or api service which is implemented with spring boot.

-At the data layer, we have Amazon Elasticache for redis which have cache objects counting product selling and auroa database cluster which is composed of one master node, no replica. and then Aurora database have two DB tables which name is product and order.
+At the data layer, we have Amazon Elasticache for redis which have cache objects counting product selling and auroa database cluster which is composed of just one master node, no replica. and Aurora database have two DB tables which name is product and order to handle our senarios.

-* /site-address/order/add
-* /site-address/order/event-add

 ## Infrastructure Building ##